top of page

 Sedimentation effects on seabirds and shorebirds

-The known effects of marine sediment on New Zealand’s 87 breeding seabird species and 47 shorebird species were discussed in this report commissioned by DOC.
-Knowledge gaps were also highlighted.
+The known effects of marine sediment on New Zealand’s 87 breeding seabird species and 47 shorebird species are discussed in this report commissioned by DOC.
+Knowledge gaps are also highlighted.

 Kerry Lukies is the lead author on this report, with Edin Whitehead and Chris Gaskin.